crappylime/pure-heroes/README.md

   - [Credits](#credits)

 ## Motivation
-Our team had some time off before the first release for production.
-I asked myself, is the code good enough?
-At that time, we had the default tslint configuration and, as you can guess, there is always room for improvement.
-But it would be nice to get priorities, hints in the IDE and there tslint with sonar proved to be very useful.
-Their configuration took me some time, that's why I will describe step by step how to do it.
+It is always good to ask yourself about the quality of the code, whether it will be easy to maintain, and maybe management also wants to know about it.
+When the SonarQube report can help, TSLint can check and enforce the high quality code of your peers.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-* [VS Code](https://code.visualstudio.com) (you will get there extensions I recommend) or any other IDE
+* [VS Code](https://code.visualstudio.com) (you will get extensions that I recommend) or other IDE
 * [Node.js v.
 10.16.3](https://nodejs.org) or higher

 ### Installing